 Why can the two united concepts of "invisible and insidious" be judged as morally corrupt?
 Because they depend on the naivety of an ill-informed public in order to achieve a reprehensible effect.
 It's literary and philosophical terrorism, to the extreme.
 Yes, radiation is invisible, as are nearly all substances in our gaseous atmosphere.
 No, radiation is not insidious.
 Radiation is not a singularly dangerous, uniquely horrific, invisible and insidious phenomena.
 These two false, commonly-held historical notions attached to radiation are, however, decidedly invisible and insidious psychologically.
 The psychological damage of the no-safe-level myth is enormous, and the psychic impairment is decidedly cumulative.
 Further, the historically persuasive notion of radiation being inordinately dangerous because it is allegedly invisible and insidious, continually presented to this day, reinforces its three decades of moral corruption and continues to intensify the negative psychic effects of the Hiroshima Syndrome as it accumulates in the public mind.

-Effects of the No-Safe-Level Theory
+Effects of the No-Safe-Level Assumption

 After the accident at TMI, the groundless no-safe-level theory of low radiation exposures was added to the public's already-existent confusions between reactors and bombs, and between fallout and radiation itself.
 Subsequently, the no-safe-level theory amplified the Hiroshima Syndrome to a level of full-blown public phobia relative to all things nuclear and expanded its damaging tendrils into anything associated with radiation.
-If and when the no-safe-level theory of radiation exposure is exorcised from the public political and informational arenas, only then can the negative psychological impacts of the Hiroshima Syndrome be effectively addressed and eventually healed.
+If and when the no-safe-level theory of radiation exposure is exorcised from the public's political and informational arenas, only then can the negative psychological impacts of the Hiroshima Syndrome be effectively addressed and eventually healed.
 As long as the no-safe-level theory is maintained, the Hiroshima Syndrome will continue to damage the psyche of all humanity, restrict the therapeutic and healing effects of non-lethal doses of radiation, limit the growth of clean and green nuclear energy, and un-necessarily prolong the practice of burning fossil fuels in order to produce large round-the-clock volumes of electricity.

 From Around The World...